OpenKNX/OAM-LogicModule/doc/OpenKNX-PIO-dev-setup.md

 * **extends** should be SAMD or RP2040, depending on the processor you use
 * **upload_protocol** should be sam-ba for SAMD and picotool for RP2040
-* **-D BOARD_xxxxxxxxx** should be a board from HardwareDevices.h, this depends indirectly also on the processor, the example here is BOARD_MASIFI_V2 for a SensorModule-Hardware v2.0 (SAMD-based) or BOARD_MASIFI_HFPM_DEVEL (RP2040-based), both from MASIFI.
+* **-D BOARD_xxxxxxxxx** should be a board from LogikmodulHardware.h, this depends indirectly also on the processor, the example here is BOARD_MASIFI_V2 for a SensorModule-Hardware v2.0 (SAMD-based) or BOARD_MASIFI_HFPM_DEVEL (RP2040-based), both from [https://www.smart-mf.de](https://www.smart-mf.de), or BOARD_SIRSYDOM_PIPICO_BCU_CONNECTOR (RP2040-based) described in more detail here [OpenKNX-Wiki](https://github.com/OpenKNX/OpenKNX/wiki/PiPico-BCU-Connector)

 If you have the right combination, which fits to your hardware, see "How to upload the firmware to your hardware".

 ### Define Board to run on other hardware

-In cases you want to run on arbitary hardware, you have to create a BOARD-define in "HardwareDevices.h" (in Project OGM-SensorDevices) and use this board in the above mentioned
+In cases you want to run on arbitary hardware, you have to create a BOARD-define in "LogikmodulHardware.h" and use this board in the above mentioned

     [env:enduser]
     ...